rowanjh-funprojects/noughts-and-crosses-bot/README.md

 To run:
 1. Clone the repo
 2. Ensure all dependencies are installed
-3. Play the game with `python runner.py`
+3. Play the game with the command `python runner.py`